 Following a number of changes to the law and regulation you can now give certain permitted companies (third party providers or TPPs) access to some of your accounts, so they can provide services such as:

-- Account aggregation: so you can see your accounts with different providers all in one place in a mobile app or online.
+- Account aggregation: see your accounts with different providers all in one place in a mobile app or online.
 Banks, building societies and price comparison websites will be some of the companies providing this type of service.

-TPPs can only access your information and provide these type of services if you’re registered for Online Banking and give your consent (if you share your Online Banking details the TPP will be able to see information about your other accounts accessible in your Online Banking).
+TPPs can only access your information and provide these type of services if you’re registered for Online Banking and give your consent.
+If you share your Online Banking details the TPP will be able to see information about other accounts you can see in Online Banking.

 Before you give consent for any third party provider (TPP) to access your accounts, it’s important that you understand the services they’re providing and how they’ll use your information, including if they’ll be sharing it with anyone.
 You should also take reasonable steps to ensure that the company is legitimate.